Hesketh is the oldest golf club in Southport, established in 1885.

 In recent years, Hesketh has been a breeding ground for a number of professional golfers.
 Two, Lee Slattery and Mathew Baldwin, are currently enjoying success on the European Tour ,whilst two of their colleagues in the Hesketh scratch team some years ago, Mike Kanski and Martin Edge, are also locally-based professionals.
 Mike is now a well renowned putting coach and Martin is now the Secretary/Manager of Hesketh Golf Club.

 Professional golfers associated with Hesketh have experienced considerable tournament success with two former Assistant Pros, Tony Coop and Brian Waites (twice), winning on the European Tour.
 Lee Slattery became the Club's third European Tour winner when he won the Madrid Masters in 2011 and Russian Open in 2015.

-Mike, set the then Amateur Course Record of 67 back in July 2002 and although not everyone can emulate this score, the course sets a testing yet fair challenge for golfers of all abilities.
+Mike Kanski, set the then Amateur Course Record of 67 back in July 2002 and although not everyone can emulate this score, the course sets a testing yet fair challenge for golfers of all abilities.
 It is distinctive by virtue of the fact that half of the holes nestle between sand dunes, while the others border the Ribble estuary.
-The 14th to 18th loop that meanders its way between the sandhills and around the imposing Hesketh clubhouse provides a tremendous finish.
+The 14th to 18th loop that meanders its way between the sand dunes with the imposing Hesketh clubhouse in the background providing a tremendous finish.

-The Club offers visiting golfers a series of open competitions including the Festival and a competitive range of golfing packages that are available to visitors and societies alike.
+The Club offers visiting golfers a series of open competitions including the Festival of Opens and a competitive range of golfing packages that are available to both visitors and societies alike.